 Middle School Curriculum Guide

 - English must be taken each year.
-A student with a final average below C˗ is required to repeat English in summer school in order to advance to the next grade.
+A student with a final average below C- may be required to complete English work during the summer in order to advance to the next grade.

 - Mathematics is required in Grades 6-8.